augustbonds/challenge/README.md

 # OnlineMD
 Using naive bayes classification to diagnose disease

+## To Run
+yarn && yarn start